 I use L’Oreal Paris Extraordinary Facial Cleansing Oil because I have it in the cupboard, but any facial cleansing oil should work just as well.

 I tried this assuming that if it was suitable for removing the makeup on my face it should be able to remove built up makeup on my brushes.
 And it works brilliantly.
-Using this oil is the easiest way I’ve found of cleaning my brushes; it breaks down the makeup remnants very quickly, doing most of the work itself.
+Using this oil is the easiest way I’ve found of cleaning my brushes (and by far the best way of cleaning makeup sponges!); it breaks down the makeup remnants very quickly, doing most of the work itself.

 Depending on the oil you use I’d follow the same rules that apply to removing your makeup.

 - For L’Oreal’s oil I place some in the palm of my hand and rub the dry makeup brush into it

 Aagin, I use L’Oreal Skin Perfection Pure Micellar Cleansing Water because I currently have some in the cupboard.
 As I am slowly going cruelty free once I’ve use these up I’ll be replacing with a different micellar water.

 By the same token as above, micellar water removes makeup from your skin and can remove the makeup from your brushes just as easily.
 For me, this is more of a spot cleaning treatment as you don’t have to drench your brushes in water, meaning they will dry faster.